The following review was published in NAPSAC NEWS, Fall-Winter, 1986

 “Although the issue of pain experienced by infants has been of primary importance to me as a mother, it is of secondary importance to the overall anti-circumcision concern.
 The central issue is that the infant’s penis should be left in its natural regardless of the pain.
 One cannot improve on the body by cutting any part off.
 The other chapters have uncovered some disastrous consequences of circumcision.
 But even if cutting off the foreskin conferred minor benefits, or make absolutely no difference to the well-being of the individual, the operation, when performed on an infant is a violation of basic human rights because the infant does not have a choice over whether or not he should have his foreskin.
 Circumcision of an infant is taking away something that belongs to that individual –painful or not!”

 Circumcision: The Painful Dilemma should be required reading for medical, nursing, and midwifery students, childbirth educators, parents, and parents-to-be.
 We owe it to our children to be as well-informed as possible before making such a momentous decision.
 Just as NAPSAC members have questioned routine obstetrical and childrearing practices done ” for our own good,” so do we have the responsibility of questioning the so-called “scientific” merits of circumcision.
 Readers looking for the truth about circumcision will find it in Rosemary Romberg’s book.

 Chairperson, NAPSAC Review Committee

-(NAPSAC – The InterNational Association of Parents & Professionals for Safe Alternatives in Childbirth – was a well known and highly influential information resource during the 1970’s & 1980’s)
+(NAPSAC (National Association of Parents and Professionals for Safe Alternatives in Childbirth) was founded in the 1970’s by David and Lee Stewart.
+NAPSAC – was a well known and highly influential information resource during the 1970’s & 1980’s)